Gexkill/sweng2/RASD/src/index.md

     * The system must estimate the distance using the distance between two zones' centers.
     * The system must use a fixed fee for each passenger, so the total fee is given by passenger fee multiplied for passengers number reducing the price of a sharing discount percentage.
     * The system must must give the total fee for each client, if sharing option is enabled and used (there are more than one requests in merged request).
-    * The system must to calculate fee during the request merging
+    * The system must to calculate fee during the request merging.

 ###Clients: